samuelmartinez192/test_app/README.md

 # README

-This of remote repo on the Complete Ruby On Rails Developer
+Second test of remote repo on the Complete Ruby On Rails Developer